-The financial statements are presented in Hong Kong Dollars ("HK\$"), which is the same as the functional currency of the Company.
+The financial statements are presented in Hong Kong Dollars ("HK\$"), which is also the functional currency of the Company.

-2. APPLICATION OF NEW AND AMENDMENTS TO HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")
+2. APPLICATION OF NEW AND REVISED HONG KONG FINANCIAL REPORTING STANDARDS ("HKFRSs")

 Amendments to HKFRSs that are mandatorily effective for the current year